Self-Managed Chronic Care

 Loss of Reputation

-Hospitals loose patient's trust and public ratings.
+Hospitals lose patient's trust and public ratings.

-Hospitals loose patient's trust and public ratings.
+Hospitals lose patient's trust and public ratings.

-Penalties
+Financial Penalties

-Penalties
+Financial Penalties

 ~1% Deduction as penalty, reducing Medicare fee-for-service payments